Recruiting Studies

 Acromegaly is a hormonal disorder caused by excess growth hormone, usually from a pituitary gland tumor.
 It results in enlargement of hands, feet, and facial features.
 Treatment includes surgery to remove the tumor, medications to reduce growth hormone, and radiation therapy.

 Clinical trials are advancing new treatments for acromegaly.
-Currently, 1 studies are recruiting a combined 119 participants across the United States.
-Research is being conducted by 1 organizations including Debiopharm International SA.
+Currently, 5 studies are recruiting a combined 339 participants across the United States.
+Research is being conducted by 4 organizations including Debiopharm International SA, Mayo Clinic, Alexion Pharmaceuticals, Inc. and 1 others.

 2026 Acromegaly Research Landscape

-Research is being led by 1 organization, including Debiopharm International SA.
+Research is being led by 4 different organizations, including Debiopharm International SA, Mayo Clinic, Alexion Pharmaceuticals, Inc., Marea Therapeutics.

-Geographically, acromegaly trials are most concentrated in Tallinn, (2 trials); Boston, Massachusetts (1 trial); St Louis, Missouri (1 trial); Las Vegas, Nevada (1 trial); Columbus, Ohio (1 trial) and 4 other cities.
+Geographically, acromegaly trials are most concentrated in Los Angeles, California (2 trials); Boston, Massachusetts (2 trials); Las Vegas, Nevada (2 trials); New York, New York (2 trials); Portland, Oregon (2 trials) and 7 other cities.

 Featured Acromegaly Studies